-(A) How does an individual apply for food assistance benefits?
+(A) How does an individual apply for supplemental nutrition assistance program (SNAP) benefits?

-(1) The application process begins with a request for food assistance.
-Upon request, the county agency shall provide the individual with all of the following forms:
+(1) The application process begins with a request for SNAP.
+Upon request to apply, the county agency shall provide the individual with all of the following forms:

 (b) A JFS 07217 "Voter Registration Notice of Rights and Declination" (8/2009) and a voter registration form (for requirements and procedures of the National Voter Registration Act of 1993 refer to rule 5101:1-2-15 of the Administrative Code); and

-(3) Assistance groups wishing to participate in the program shall file a JFS 07200 or the electronic equivalent.
+(2) Assistance groups wishing to participate in the program shall file a complete application .

-(5) The county agency shall provide a means for the applicant to immediately begin the application process whether the process is paper or electronic.
+(4) The county agency shall provide a means for the applicant to immediately begin the application process whether the process is paper, electronic, or telephonic.

 (a) In person;